Overview

 Typical Project Workflow with the R1

-Survey is the interface you will use once you have connected your smart device to your R1 camera.
-In this interface you will be able to create projects, take shots, add tags, create multiple floors, and edit panos and lidar data.
+Survey is the interface used after connecting your smart device to the R1.
+It lets you create projects, capture shots, add tags, build multiple floors, and edit panoramic and lidar data

 Dynamic and Static Mode (E)

-SLAM is a feature that helps operators understand the camera's position in relation to previous scans, giving a sense of how well future scans will match up.
-The SLAM system uses the lidar sensor on the R1, along with previously captured scans to locate the camera on a floor plan.
-Tracking begins once at least one scan has been completed, and the camera’s position will only display on the screen if the “show live lidar data” option is enabled in the app.
+SLAM helps operators understand the camera's position relative to earlier scans, indicating how well future shots will align.
+It uses the R1's lidar sensor combined with previously captured scans to locate the camera on a floor plan.
+Tracking starts after the first scan, and the camera's position only displays when "Show live lidar data" is enabled in the app.

 Frequently Asked Questions